 - In the Arthur C. Clarke novel Time's Eye, a parallel universe world is built using chunks of Earth from different parts of time.
 This includes Alexander the Great and Genghis Khan, and their respective armies.
 And a colonial British regiment (with Rudyard Kipling) and a Soyuz capsule orbiting the earth.

-- In the novel Jonathan Strange & Mr Norrell, Mr. Strange teleports an entire European city to North America to save it being attacked in the Napoleonic wars.
+- In the novel Jonathan Strange & Mr Norrell, Mr. Strange teleports an entire European city to North America to save it from being attacked in the Napoleonic wars.
 He remembered to put it back (although some of the regiments, who deserted, were not brought back with it).
 However, he neglected to move another city (moved to make it match the maps) back to where it originally was.
-He also switched the places of two churches, mostly to demonstrate the theory, and forget to put them back.
+He also switched the places of two churches, mostly to demonstrate the theory, and forgot to put them back.